The Ice Warden | Chapter 1

 “I was going to do it before I left.”
 He glanced back at her.
 “Do you need more wood?
 I can bring it in.”

 “It’s fine.
-Want me to heat up some soup?”
+Want me to heat some soup?”

 “Wear your cape, at least.”

-Even if the spring was near, the Ice Kingdom remained cold, but Yuri barely noticed.
+Even though the spring was near, the Ice Kingdom remained cold, but Yuri barely noticed.
 He walked through the streets of Laske, headed to the docks, following the same path he did every day.
-But today there was something different in the air.
+But today, there was something different in the air.

 That weird dream was stuck in his mind for some reason.

-By the time he had a full view of the sea, the hairs behind his neck were doing that odd thing as if there were danger ahead.
+By the time he had a full view of the sea, the hairs on the back of his neck were standing as if there were danger ahead.

 He saw a ship that had just docked, displaying the Imperial banners.
-From a first look, he noticed armed guards on board.
+At first glance, he noticed armed guards on board.

 Walking closer, he had a full view of the other, shorter figure.
 A woman.
 For a moment, among all the people passing through, she looked straight at him.

-She had brown eyes, with a so-slight almond shape, and long, dark lashes.
+She had brown eyes, with a slight almond shape, and long, dark lashes.
 Her brown hair was combed in a braid, which fell to the side, sticking out of her lowered hood.
-Her skin was pale, but of a tan shade, and her nose bridge softly curved.
-Her full lips were turned a dark pink by the cold.
-She was most likely from the South, as the man next to her.
+Her skin was pale, but with a tan shade, and her nose bridge was softly curved.
+Her full lips were tinged a dark pink by the cold.
+She was probably from the South, like the man next to her.

 Her gaze on Yuri gave him an even eerier feeling, as if she knew who he was.
 But then she quickly averted her eyes and resumed talking to the guard.

-Since Yuri was headed in their direction, he approached until he was able to understand their conversation.
+Since Yuri was headed in their direction, he got close enough to catch their conversation.
 That’s when the guard spotted him and called out.
 “Wodjstav!
-You, of all people.
-Come here.”
+You, of all people, come here.”

 He silently approached, while the man continued.
-“Our Yuri would know how to find his way back even from the otherworld,” he laughed.
+“Our Yuri would know how to find his way back even from the otherworld,” he said with a laugh.
 Nikolaj always thought his jokes were so funny.

 “Sounds like just what we need.”
-The Imperial man squared him up with a grin, but his green eyes were not smiling.
+The Imperial man looked him over with a grin, but his green eyes were not smiling.
 There was something piercing and suspicious in the way he looked at Yuri.
-Meanwhile, he noticed a resemblance between him and the woman, probably they were related.
+Meanwhile, he noticed a resemblance between him and the the woman – they could be related.

 “These are the Emperor’s people,” Nikolaj explained.
 “Show them the way to Soth.”